Historic 'Mary E' schooner capsizes in Kennebec River in Bath, more than a dozen passengers all accounted for police say

 BATH, Maine — Bath Police say the historic schooner "Mary E" capsized in the Kennebec River Friday afternoon with more than a dozen people on board.

-Police are investigating how the ship capsized, but they said 15 passengers and three crew were on board and have all been rescued and are back on shore, safe and accounted for.
+The Coast Guard is investigating how the ship capsized, but police said 15 passengers and three crew were on board and have all been rescued and are back onshore, safe and accounted for.
+One woman was taken to the hospital as a precaution.

 Brunswick Police said their drone was requested to the scene, and that a Bath Iron Works rescue boat also responded.

-The Bath harbormaster is on scene waiting for the Coast Guard to take over the investigation.
+The Bath harbormaster was on the scene waiting for the Coast Guard to take over the investigation.

 Bath Police said the boat is still in the water.
 It is unclear how deep the water was at the time the boat capsized.